nguyenanht/john-toolbox/README.md

 ## How to use ?

-If you want examples. please refer to notebooks directory.
-It contains tutorials.
+If you want examples. please refer to [notebooks directory](https://github.com/nguyenanht/john-toolbox/tree/develop/notebooks).
+It contains tutorials on how to use the package and other useful tutorials to handle end to end machine learning project.